 Our work will focus on producing exceptional shows for a contemporary audience while improving the representation of ethnically diverse creatives, performers and gate keepers from the UK.

 Over the coming years the mission is to achieve the following:

 Producing exciting and engaging new work that depict an authentic and rounded representation of Black, Asian, Middle Eastern, Latino, Pacific Islander, Native American and Indigenous and Minority Ethnic people.

 Collaborate with television/film production companies and broadcasters to adapt and produce selected new plays, produced by High-Rise Avenue, for screen.

-Collaborating with leading producing theatres, television and film production companies to deliver job access initiatives for ethnic minority writers, actors, directors and producers, with a contractual commitment attached to each initiative, to recruit from within these programmes and within a set time frame after the completion.
+Collaborate with leading producing theatres, television and film production companies to deliver job access initiatives for mid-career professionals with a contractual commitment to recruit from within these programmes within a set time frame.